x-board/x-board-protocol/docs/list-pins-capabilities.md

 identical to it, even if the original one is simply defined as a copy of the identical property.

 If this is not possible, you can use a different syntax instead.
-This starts with a `DF` as always, but is then followed by the operation or partial operation that the current one is similar to.
+This starts with a `FD` as always, but is then followed by the operation or partial operation that the current one is similar to.
 This is always the (partial) operation on which the similarity is defined, even if you are at a deeper level.
-That is then followed by another `DF` and the (partial) operation it is identical to (on which being identical is defined), a third `DF` and finally the part you want to copy.
-If these last two parts are the same, one of the two may be left out together with a `DF`.
-This is all closed by either `EF` or `DF FF` same as above.
+That is then followed by another `FD` and the (partial) operation it is identical to (on which being identical is defined), a third `FD` and finally the part you want to copy.
+If these last two parts are the same, one of the two may be left out together with a `FD`.
+This is all closed by either `FE` or `FD FF` same as above.

 In summary, all of the following are possible:

     # This is similar to 01 01 with the following additional data
-    DF 01 01 EF
+    FD 01 01 FE

     # This is similar to 01 01 with any additional data
-    DF 01 01 DF FF
+    FD 01 01 FD FF

     # 01 01 is identical 02 02 and this is similar to 02 02 with the following additional data
-    DF 01 01
+    FD 01 01
-    DF 02 02 EF
+    FD 02 02 FE

     # 01 01 is identical 02 02 and this is similar to 02 02 with any additional data
-    DF 01 01
+    FD 01 01
-    DF 02 02 DF FF
+    FD 02 02 FD FF

     # 01 01 is identical 02 02 and this is similar to 02 02 01 with the following additional data
-    DF 01 01
+    FD 01 01
-    DF 02 02
+    FD 02 02
-    DF 02 02 01 EF
+    FD 02 02 01 FE

     # 01 01 is identical 02 02 and this is similar to 02 02 01 with any additional data
-    DF 01 01
+    FD 01 01
-    DF 02 02
+    FD 02 02
-    DF 02 02 01 DF FF
+    FD 02 02 01 FD FF

 For the later options, it's worth checking if using this actually saves data over just repeating the definition.
 If it doesn't, using it won't give you the [the canonical response](the-canonical-response)